 Ipomopsis rubra is a Texas wildflower.
 It's great for attracting hummingbirds.
 The scarlet-red, trumpet-shaped flowers bloom on tall stems in late summer.

-Ipomopsis rubra is a biennial, usually sown in the fall in the south.
-But it blooms the first year from seed if started early, so it can be grown as an annual.
+Ipomopsis rubra is a biennial that is usually sown in the fall in the south.
+It blooms the first year from seed if started early, so it can be grown as an annual in cooler zones.
 It self sows in my zone 5 garden.
 Also known as Gilia rubra.
 Hardy in zones 6-10.

 Sow indoors 6 weeks before the last frost date.
 Barely cover the seeds.
 Full sun.
 Well-drained soil.
 Spacing 6".